 The era of St. Brigid started around 450 AD.
 Legends refer to her as St. Brigid of Kildare.
 She was reborn again into a pagan family.
 When Saint Patrick arrived in Ireland, he converted most of the Irish people to Christians.
 Brigid’s family was among those who converted to Christianity.
 As a young girl, Brigid was very generous and compassionate.
 That was reflected in her behaviour towards those in need; she always helped the poor.

 Brigid’s overly generosity had enraged his own father, the chieftain of Leinster.
 His name was Dubhthach; he thought of selling his daughter away after she gave away some of his treasured possessions.
 On the other hand, the king realised the saintliness of Brigid.
 That was because of her generosity and constant assistance to the poor.
-Thus, the king decided to gift Brigid with a portion of land to do whatever she would like with.
+Thus, the king decided to gift Brigid with a portion of land to do whatever she would like with it.

 Brigid made use of the land by building a church under an oak tree.
 The tree was prominent in the Celtic legends and its place is what now people refer to as Kildare.
 Kildare is actually pronounced as Kill-dara and it means the Church by the Oak Tree.
 The Holiness of Brigid became significant and girls learned about it, thus, seven girls followed her.
 All of them started a religious community there.